-The best fishing line for trout is 4 to 6 lb, low visibility and high sensitivity line such as Seaguar Blue Label FLuorocarbon.
+The best fishing lines for trout are 4 to 6 lb, low visibility and high sensitivity line.

-Trout fishing can be a very fun experience when you know what you are doing and are using the correct equipment for trout fishing.
-Trout are normally found in clear streams or lakes, so it is good to know you won’t be fishing in extremely choppy waters to catch them.
+Trout fishing can be an enjoyable experience when you know what you are doing and are using the correct equipment for trout fishing.
+Trout are commonly found in clear streams or lakes, so it is good to know you won’t be fishing in highly choppy waters to catch them.

 When it comes to catching Trout the Seaguar blue label is one of the premium choices.
 Many experienced fishermen are huge fans of using this line.
 The material used for its making is Fluorocarbon making it a highly sensitive line.

-Due to Trout in lakes being less aggressive it means that they are more hesitant when approaching things such as bait.
-That means it is important that the line you are using cannot be easily spotted by the fish causing them to not take a nibble on your bait.
+Due to Trout in lakes being less aggressive, it means that they are more hesitant when approaching things such as bait.
+That means it is essential that the line you are using cannot be easily spotted by the fish causing them to not take a nibble on your bait.
 Luckily with the Seaguar line it is practically invisible for trout.

 Pros

-- I found it to be a very sensitive line which gives you additional warning to prepare to set the hook when a fish nibbles.
+• I found it to be a very sensitive line that gives you additional warning to prepare to set the hook when a fish nibbles.

 Cons

 The P-Line offers complete knot strength making it the perfect line for you if that is what you are mainly looking for.
-It is a blend of Fluorocarbon and nylon which provides its durability and also its sensitivity.
+It is a blend of Fluorocarbon and nylon, which provides durability and also its sensitivity.

 It is also an incredibly easy line to cast which makes the whole process that much more enjoyable.
 It also provides zero stretch which is highly important when trout fishing as it makes the sensitivity all that more prominent.